 Pepper is a dried fruit used for seasoning and is one of the most commonly used spices.
 You may be skeptical about consuming pepper during pregnancy due to its heat and spiciness.
-However, you can safely consume a moderate amount to add a kick to your meals.
+However, you can safely consume a moderate amount of pepper as a cooking ingredient to add a kick to your meals.

-Besides enhancing the flavor of food, it has several beneficial properties.
-For example, it helps improve immunity, enhance digestion, and maintain blood pressure levels.
+Besides enhancing the flavor of food, it has several beneficial properties that can help improve immunity, enhance digestion, and maintain blood pressure levels.

 It is normal to worry about whether the foods you consume during pregnancy are safe.
 Knowing the various benefits and side effects of each food can help you consume them safely and enjoy flavorful and nutritious meals.

 Scroll through to learn more about pepper consumption during pregnancy, including its benefits and side effects.

 Black pepper contains several nutrients, including vitamins K and C, calcium, magnesium, iron, potassium, and copper (1).
 These nutrients contribute to various physiological functions necessary for health and sustenance.
 It also has several bioactive compounds, such as piperine, which provides pepper with many health-benefiting properties.
 Research shows that piperine can help protect the body against free radical damage (2).
 Piperine may also help enhance nutrient absorption, which can promote the overall health of the mother and her unborn baby.

 Apart from its spicy taste, pepper can offer some maternal health benefits, which may also benefit the fetus’s health.
 Go ahead and check out a few of them:

 During pregnancy, the functioning of your digestive system can go haywire.
 Pepper can play a role in improving your metabolism by promoting digestion and providing relief from issues like bloating, gas, and cramps (3).